Abandoned Communities ..... Mynydd Epynt

 On the whole SENTA officials are happier if you stay on foot.
 Several walks have been devised, and a lot of work has gone into developing the Epynt Way which will eventually allow the public to walk around the perimeter of the entire area.

-For more information on the Epynt Way go to the website of the Epynt Way Association or use the excellent guided tour provided on the Discovering Britain website.
+If you have time for a walk around SENTA use the excellent guided tour provided on the Discovering Britain website.
 Or for a lot more photographs of the Training Area, taken by Tarquin Wilton-Jones in August 2010, go to the CavingUK website.

 Now and then staff at SENTA have to deal with complaints from the public.
 People have been upset by the noise produced by training activities.
 The loudest protests came during the Foot and Mouth epidemic in 2001, when SENTA was used to incinerate a large number of cattle.
 Clouds of dense smoke were seen coming from the pyres, and brown water was detected in local streams.
-The Epynt Action Group created a website which although no longer managed has been kept open to provide evidence of what happened.

 From time to time members of Cymdeithas y Cymod visit the Sennybridge Training Area.
 Cymdeithas y Cymod is the Welsh branch of the International Fellowship of Reconciliation.
 Their aim is to promote peaceful methods of resolving conflict.
 They go to SENTA to maintain the memory of the people who lived there and to hold a service of repentance for the use of the land for military training.
 They notify the Ministry of Defence that they intend to go, but do not ask for permission.
 Their visits begin with a picnic at the Drovers’ Arms, and then the group travels to the site of Babell chapel for the service of repentance.
 They may then take a look at the site of Cilieni school and walk around the FIBUA village.